 sure it is evenly mixed (homogeneous).

-- Accurately weigh (0.001 g) about 5 grams on one of your mixture into your aluminum boat and reweigh.
+your mixture into your aluminum boat and reweigh.
 (Note: ALWAYS remove the boat from the balance before adding or removing mixture; then put the boat back onto the balance).

 your boat and mixture on your hotplate and crank the temperature up to

 about 75%.
 Adjust the snorkel hood so it is about a foot

 above the hot plate.
 This will remove any toxic vapors as the

 may take a couple of minutes for the sublimation to begin.
 Make